jcollard/elm-mode/README.md

 ### From source

-Add this repo to your load-path and `(require elm-mode)`.
+Add this repo to your load-path and `(require 'elm-mode)`.
 Ensure that the following dependencies are available:

 * [f](https://github.com/rejeep/f.el)